 In the first suit, the multistate coalition voluntarily dismissed its claims in light of the subsequent finalization of the new definition.
 In the second suit, the court denied the multistate coalition's request for a preliminary injunction.
-The multistate coalition has filed a motion for summary judgment; briefing on that motion is ongoing.
+After the change in presidential administration, the district court stayed the case while the agencies revisited the rule, then granted the agencies' motion for voluntary remand.